ramprasathmk/ramprasathmk/README.md

 ## 🚀 About Me

-- 🔭 I’m currently pursuing Bachelor's Degree🎓at [AAMEC][AAMEC].
+- 🔭 I’m completed my Bachelor's Degree🎓.
-- 🌱 I'm currently learning [GoLang][go].
+- 🌱 I'm currently building stuffs for my own purpose.
 - 👯 I’m looking to collaborate on web technologies.
-- 📫 How to reach me: loading...
+- 📫 How to reach me: not yet configured, lol.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: **There’s a Planet Made of Diamonds**